Woman's Place UK

-Woman's Place UK (WPUK) is a British political advocacy group founded in 2017.

-The group is opposed to gender self-identification for trans people in the UK, and has advocated restricting access to women-only spaces on the basis of "sex, not gender".
-The Labour Campaign for Trans Rights has described it as a hate group.
+Woman's Place UK (WPUK) was a British political advocacy group founded in 2017.
+The group was opposed to gender self-identification for transgender people in the UK, and has advocated restricting access to women-only spaces on the basis of "sex, not gender".

 History

 The group was founded in response to the British government's launch of a consultation on proposals to change the Gender Recognition Act away from a medicalised system towards one based on statutory declaration.
 In late-July 2018, the group issued five demands: